 Next: , Up: Defining Global Constraints [Contents][Index]

 This section describes a programming interface by means of which new constraints can be written.
 The interface consists of a set of predicates provided by this library module.
-Constraints defined in this way can take arbitrary arguments and may use any constraint solving algorithm, provided it makes sense.
-Reification cannot be expressed in this interface; instead, reification may be achieved by explicitly passing a 0/1-variable to the constraint in question.
+Constraints defined in this way can take arbitrary arguments and may use any constraint solving algorithm, provided it makes sense; see CLPFD Desiderata.
+Reification cannot be expressed in this interface; instead, reification may be achieved by explicitly passing a Boolean argument to the constraint in question.
+Integer as well as real variables can be handled.

 The following two predicates are the principal entrypoints for defining and posting new global constraints: